drduh/YubiKey-Guide/README.md

 ## GnuPG agent forwarding

-YubiKey can be used sign git commits and decrypt files on remote hosts with GPG Agent Forwarding.
-To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#remote-machines-ssh-agent-forwarding).
+YubiKey can be used sign git commits and decrypt files on remote hosts with GnuPG Agent Forwarding.
+To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#ssh-agent-forwarding).

 `gpg-agent.conf` is not needed on the remote host; after forwarding, remote GnuPG directly communicates with `S.gpg-agent` without starting `gpg-agent` on the remote host.